sakibguy/JS-maturity/ud803/2 Data types and Variables/README.md

 14. Quiz: [All Tied Up](https://classroom.udacity.com/courses/ud803/lessons/74007e2e-2a0a-4de3-a8a6-5c2ec4275773/concepts/5a82b56c-8c1e-40e4-acc9-cc396fbfb439) (2-5)
 15. Quiz: [Yosa Buson](https://classroom.udacity.com/courses/ud803/lessons/74007e2e-2a0a-4de3-a8a6-5c2ec4275773/concepts/69fa04db-4a01-443b-89f5-e60626379ef9) (2-6): ```var haiku = "Blowing from the west\n" + "Fallen leaves gather\n" + "In the east."; console.log(haiku);```
 16. **TODO:** [Booleans](https://classroom.udacity.com/courses/ud803/lessons/74007e2e-2a0a-4de3-a8a6-5c2ec4275773/concepts/de395b73-8bbc-4d13-85bb-9d3f75141ecd) Next goal
+      1. Implicit type coercion: JavaScript is known as a loosely typed language.
+         - Basically, this means that when you’re writing JavaScript code, you do not need to specify data types.
+Instead, when your code is interpreted by the JavaScript engine it will **automatically be converted** into the "appropriate" data type.
+This is called implicit type coercion.
+It’s behavior like this which makes JavaScript unique from other programming languages, but it can lead to some quirky behavior when doing operations and comparisons on mixed data types.
+          - **DEFINITION:** A strongly typed language is a programming language that is more likely **<i>to generate errors if data does not closely match an expected type</i>**.
+Because JavaScript is loosely typed, you don’t need to specify data types; however, this **<i>can lead to errors that are hard to diagnose</i>** due to implicit type coercion.
+          - When you use the == or != operators, JavaScript first converts each value to the same type (if they’re not already the same type); this is why it's called **"type coercion"!** This is often not the behavior you want, and **it’s actually considered bad practice to use the == and != operators when comparing values for equality.**
 17. Quiz: Facebook Post (2-7)
 18. Null, Undefined, and NaN
 19. Equality